Scaling Generalist Data-Analytic Agents: Experiments

-\paragraph{RL can narrow the performance gap between different base models, but can hardly reverse the order.} Fig.~\ref{fig:cold-start} shows the impact of different degrees of cold start on the 7B model to subsequent RL training.
-For rapid empirical verification, we randomly sample $3,843$ training data from {\ours}-12K (balanced on query types) and $240$ test data ($60$ for each of the three test datasets) for evaluation.
+\paragraph{RL can narrow the performance gap between different base models, but can hardly reverse the order.} Fig.\ref{fig:cold-start} shows the impact of different degrees of cold start on subsequent RL training.
+We randomly sample $3,843$ training data from {\ours}-12K (balanced on query types) and $240$ test data ($60$ for each of the three test datasets) for evaluation.
 As the number of cold start training epochs increases, the marginal gain achieved by RL over the cold start checkpoint (i.e., the slope of the dashed line) diminishes.
 This indicates that RL can narrow the performance gap between different base models \citep{acereason}.
+This phenomenon also aligns well between the 7B and 14B models with the same training epochs.
 Nevertheless, although the gap is narrowed, post-RL performance remains positively correlated with the capability of the base model.
 This suggests that the bulk of knowledge is acquired during SFT, whereas RL primarily serves to unlock latent potential rather than explicitly push the model beyond its inherent capacity boundary \citep{rl-reasoning,sft-mem-rl-gen}.
-Setting aside overfitting, the current trend suggests that a cross point may emerge in which a sufficiently strong cold start leaves no room for further improvement via RL.
-Whether such a point truly exists, and, if it does, what fundamental mechanisms (e.g., saturation of the policy space, diminishing exploratory signal, or intrinsic limitations of the reward model) render further RL ineffective, constitutes an important open question for future work.